raabowler/hzalmacat/README.rst

 * Column flux90, error90: flux and error from the literature in the band closest to rest-frame 90 microns (e.g. around OIII in Band 8 at z ~ 7).
 For -99 in the error column, the flux90 column gives 1 sigma upper limits.
 Nan if unavailable.
 * Column freq90: observed frequency in GHz from the literature if reported, else using xxxx/(1+redshift).

-Redshifts from REBELS
+CII luminosities and FWHM from REBELS
 ~~~~~~~~~~~
-The redshifts used for the REBELS sample were obtained from the upcoming publication Schouws, Bouwens et al. in prep.
+The CII luminosity values and FWHM from the REBELS sample were obtained from the upcoming publication Schouws, Bouwens et al. in prep.

 Errors or updates
 ~~~~~~~~~~~